dfiru/simulchip/README.md

 ### CLI Configuration

 The CLI uses `~/.simulchip/collection.toml` as the default collection file.
-You can override this with the `--collection` flag on most commands.
+You can override this with the `--file` flag when launching the collection manager.

 #### Interactive Features

 - **Rich Terminal Interface**: Color-coded tables with dynamic viewport sizing
 - **Real-time Filtering**: Type to filter packs/cards with instant updates
 - **Keyboard Navigation**: Arrow keys, page up/down, vim-style shortcuts